Scholtes relaxation method for pessimistic bilevel optimization: Introduction

-and assume throughout that $S(x) \neq \emptyset$ if $x\in X$ and $S(x)=\emptyset$ otherwise.
+and assume throughout that $S(x) \neq \varnothing$ if $x\in X$ and $S(x)= \varnothing$ otherwise.
 Note that in \eqref{S(x)}, the function $f\, : \mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}$ represents the lower-level/follower's objective function, while the set-valued mapping $K: \mathbb{R}^n \rightrightarrows \mathbb{R}^m$ describes the lower-level/follower's feasible points defined by

 with $g\, : \mathbb{R}^n\times \mathbb{R}^m \rightarrow \mathbb{R}^q$.
-We assume that the functions $F$, $f$, $G$, and $g$ are continuously differentiable.
+We assume that $F$, $f$, $G$, and $g$ are twice continuously differentiable.
 More general functions and feasible sets can be considered for our analysis.
 But to focus our attention on the main ideas, we let these differentiability assumptions hold throughout the paper.

-Although problem \eqref{PBP} represents the most difficult class of the bilevel optimization problem (see \cite{Au, DempeBook, D2, D3, LamparielloEtal2019, ZemkohoSetValPaper1}), it has only scantly been addressed in the literature, in comparison to its optimistic counterpart, which is at the centre of almost all the attention; see, e.g., the books \cite{DempeBook, DempeZemkohoBook, OutrataBook} and references therein.
+Although problem \eqref{PBP} {{is more difficult to solve}} \cite{Au,DempeBook,D2,D3,LamparielloEtal2019,ZemkohoSetValPaper1}, it has only scantly been addressed in the literature, in comparison to its optimistic counterpart, which is at the centre of almost all the attention; see, e.g., the books \cite{DempeBook,DempeZemkohoBook,OutrataBook} and references therein.
 However, problem \eqref{PBP} is more realistic from the practical modelling perspective, given that it assumes that there is no cooperation between the leader and the follower, in contrary to the situation in the optimistic version of the problem.
 For a more detailed analysis of the pessimistic and optimistic bilevel optimization problems and the related structural challenges and differences between them, interested readers are referred to the latter references.